 The Card of the Day: The King of Swords (Reversed)

-Are you unconsciously allowing stereotypes to color your view of yourself or others?
-Do you feel like you are limited and can't get ahead because you're a woman, a minority, gay, poor, disabled or just feel like the deck is stacked against you?
+Are you unconsciously allowing old, fixed views to color your perception of yourself or others?
+Do you feel like you are limited, or can't get ahead because you're a woman, a minority, gay, poor, disabled or just feel like the deck is stacked against you?
 Do you look at others that are different from you with assumptions before you really get to know them?

 The King of Swords is not an evil king.
-His real interest is preserving the security of the system, which he argues has far more good than bad to it.
+His real interest is preserving the security of the System.
+He argues that the way things are far better than changing his mind.
+Sometimes the King of Swords symbolizes a difficulty with changing your mind about something that seems settled.
 Although the King looks fixed, look closer...
 There are butterflies covering his throne.
-This represents that systems can be changed, societal assumptions can be transformed, divisions can be healed.
-The King of Swords can actually change his mind!
-Here's the biggest secret: the King of Swords is actually a part of us.
-The part that assumes about others, and needs to lose its rigidity.
+This represents that systems can be changed; assumptions can be transformed, and old divisions can be healed through understanding.
+The King of Swords can change his mind!
+Here's the biggest secret: The King of Swords is a part of us.
+The part that needs to lose its rigidity.